Network and Risk Analysis of Surety Bonds: Introduction

 Building on the mean-field analysis, we next study the full joint distribution over failures.
 The stochastic process $X_i^t$ defines a Markov chain over $\{0,1\}^n$, where $n$ is the number of nodes (contractors and obligees) in the network.
 However, naive analysis will establish its convergence to the stationary distribution in $\bigO(2^n)$ time~\citep{resnick2013adventures}.
 In contrast, we show that in acyclic graphs, the convergence occurs in at most $d$ steps, where $d > 0$ is the length of the longest path in the network (\cref{thm:mix_dag}).
 For general (not necessarily acyclic) networks, we leverage the structure of the stochastic process to show it admits a coupling.
 This allows us to develop a contraction-based analysis, and show that the rate of convergence scales logarithmically with respect to $n$ (\cref{thm:mixing_time}).
 Together, these results characterize the stationary behavior of the failure stochastic process, and show that the stationary distribution can be simulated efficiently.

 \paragraph{Structural Insights into Amplification of Systemic Risk.} Our modeling framework allows us to quantify how systemic risk is amplified by the network structure beyond what traditional independent risk models predict.
-The main insight of our analysis is we show that when obligees hire riskier contractors on average (\Cref{ass:larger_neighbors}), which is often observed in contractor networks \citep{dietz2018mitigating}, both the expected failure probabilities (\cref{thm:average_increase}) and the right-tail probability mass of the loss distribution (\cref{thm:GAR_monotonic}) increase over time.
-To formalize this, we design a {\em monotone} coupling between the {\em highly-correlated} stochastic process to its mean-field, allowing us to show that these risk measures are stochastically dominated across time.
+The main insight of our analysis is we show that when obligees hire riskier contractors on average (\Cref{ass:larger_neighbors}), which is often observed in contractor networks \citep{dietz2018mitigating}, the expected failure probabilities (\cref{thm:average_increase}) increase over time.
 We further outline conditions (\Cref{ass:strictly_larger_neighbors}) such that the total risk and loss in the network is {\em strictly} larger (\cref{thm:gap}).
-With this analysis we observe that contractor failures are not uniformly impactful—intermediary nodes, which serve as bridges between multiple principals and obligees, are the primary drivers behind the propagation of project incompletion across the network.
+With this analysis we observe that contractor failures are not uniformly impactful, intermediary nodes, which serve as bridges between multiple principals and obligees, are the primary drivers behind the propagation of project incompletion across the network.
 In essence, by accounting for network effects, we see that surety organizations may be {\em fundamentally underestimating how risky a contractor network is.} Lastly, we define an eigenvalue centrality (\cref{def:page_rank}) that captures the extent to which a contractor’s risk influences the broader network through downstream intermediaries.
 To summarize, our results formally characterize when and how network structure exacerbates risk.

 \paragraph{Empirical Validation and Risk Estimation.} We validate our theoretical findings using anonymized real-world surety bond data from a partnering insurance firm.
 Our empirical analysis shows that accounting for network dependencies leads to a 2\% higher estimated systemic risk compared to traditional models that assume independent contractor failures, and that the distribution of losses exhibits larger right tails, underscoring the potential for more severe extreme events.
 We further develop a methodology for identifying critical nodes (contractors whose failures have large effects on the network's overall stability) and illustrate this with a detailed case study.
 Together, these insights provide methodology and actionable recommendations for insurance providers and policymakers seeking to better anticipate and mitigate systemic risk in contractor networks.